 A simple phrase like “请帮我填写申请表 / Qǐng bāng wǒ tiánxiě shēnqǐng biǎo.” works wonders.

 - Step 4: Wait for Processing – After filling out the application, the DMV will process your provisional license within an hour or so.
 It’s that easy and there is no written or driver’s exam required!

 In terms of how much the provisional Chinese driver’s license costs, I’d bank on spending around 300-400 RMB.

-The notary translation will be the bulk of that amount where the remaining will be spent on the photos, health check, and application for your driver’s license.
+The notary translation will be the bulk of that amount where the remaining will be spent on the photos and application for your driver’s license.

 How to Get a Full China Driver’s License

 The full driver’s license is for folks coming China for work (business, teaching English, etc) or those traveling for more than 3 months with the intention to frequently drive a car.

 You should also expect to take multiple trips to the DMV before you finally get your hands on your Chinese driver’s license.